zanebliss/zanebliss.github.io/_posts/2023-6-18-object-backed-view-components.md

 > A framework for creating reusable, testable & encapsulated view components, built to integrate seamlessly with Ruby on Rails.

-A component is composed of a component Ruby class, component markup (in `.html.erb`), and a call to render the component in a view.
-Below is a sample implementation from the documentation.
+A View Component is composed of a Ruby class, a template (in `.html.erb`), and a call to render the component in a Rails view.
+Below is a sample implementation from View Component's documentation.

 _Component class_
 ```ruby